 Location: Jeannette Rankin Hall 017

-Rosalyn has worked for 20+ years with several national and regional Native non-profits including the Council of Energy Resource Tribes (who protected Native lands and natural resources), Americans for Indian Opportunity (who strengthen emerging Native leaders and governments) and Piegan Institute (who preserve and promote Native languages).
-Rosalyn has also worked at a Native college for 12 years, both as an Instructor and program director.
+Rosalyn worked for 20+ years with several national and regional Native non-profits including the Council of Energy Resource Tribes (who protected Native lands and natural resources), Americans for Indian Opportunity (who strengthen emerging Native leaders and governments) and Piegan Institute (who preserve and promote Native languages).
+She also worked at a Native college for 12 years, both as an instructor and program director.

 Collaborator, "Living Landscapes: Culture, Climate Science and Education on the Flathead Reservation," Salish Kootenai College and the Confederated Salish & Kootenai Tribes, NASA’s Innovations in Climate Education – Tribal (NICE-T) grant, 2014/2015.

-Coordinator, "Native Woman: Rebuilding Environmental Knowledge & Climate Change," Humanities Montana grant, Summer 2014.
+Principal Investigator, "Native Woman Rebuilding Environmental Knowledge & the Impact of Climate Change," Humanities Montana grant, Summer 2014.
+(Postponed)

 Ph.D.
 Candidate, Environmental History, University of Montana